shihabkhan1/overleaf/stepbystep.md

 Overleaf comes with TeXLive-basic preinstalled.
 In case you want to make any changes to the LaTeX packages, you can:

-1. Open up a bash session in Overleaf container:
+1. Copy TexLive packages to the host:

     ```bash
-    docker exec -it sharelatex bash
-    ```

-2. Make changes through tlmgr:

-    ```bash
-    tlmgr -gui
-    ```

-3. (Optional) A good strategy would be to upgrade the TeXlive installation to the full scheme as follows:

-    ```bash
-    sudo docker exec sharelatex tlmgr install scheme-full
-    ```

-4. Copy TexLive packages to the host:

-    ```bash
     podman cp overleaf:/usr/local/texlive ./
+    systemctl --user stop 'podman-compose@overleaf'
+    docker-compose down -v
     ```

-5. Edit docker-compose.yml to mount packages from the host:
+2. Edit docker-compose.yml to mount packages from the host:

     ```yaml
     # ...